bentoml/BentoShield/README.md

 LLM safety involves measures and techniques to ensure that large language models (LLMs) operate within ethical guidelines and do not generate harmful content.
 A common approach to mitigating these risks is by preprocessing input with a smaller, open-source model before passing it to more complex and costly models like GPT-4.
 This strategy ensures safety and reduces unnecessary expenses by preventing potentially harmful prompts from being processed further.

-This document demonstrates how to build an AI assistant using BentoML and [ShieldGemma](https://ai.google.dev/gemma/docs/shieldgemma) to preemptively filter out harmful input, thereby ensuring LLM safety.
+This example demonstrates how to build an AI assistant using BentoML and [ShieldGemma](https://ai.google.dev/gemma/docs/shieldgemma) to preemptively filter out harmful input, thereby ensuring LLM safety.
+It allows you to set a safety threshold.

-See [here](https://github.com/bentoml/BentoShield/) for the source code.

-The example application allows you to set a safety threshold.
 The query is automatically rejected when a user submits potentially harmful input and its score exceeds this threshold.
 An example of a harmful query:

 ```json
 {